Military history of Germany: World War I (1914–1918)

 The German Fleet spent most of the war bottled up in port; the great Battle of Jutland in 1916 showed superior German tactics could not overwhelm the more powerful British fleet.
-Submarines – the U-boats- were used by the Imperial German Navy to sink merchant ships bringing supplies to England.
+U-boats were used by the Imperial German Navy to sink merchant ships bringing supplies to England.
 This strategy alienated the United States, which declared war in April 1917.
 Shipments of food and munitions to Britain and France were increased, as the convoy system largely neutralized the U-boats.

 By 1917 the German army had begun employing new infiltration tactics in an effort to break the trench warfare deadlock.
 Units of stormtroopers, were trained and equipped for the new tactics, and were used with devastating effect along the Russian front at Riga then at the Battle of Caporetto in Italy.
 These formations were then deployed to the Western front to counter the British tank attack at the Battle of Cambrai.
 On 3 March 1918, Germany and its allies had victory over Russia in Eastern Front.

 In March 1918 the German army Spring Offensive began an impressive advance creating a salient in the allied line in Western Front.
 The offensive stalled as the British and French fell back and then counterattacked.
 The Germans did not have the airpower or tanks to secure their battlefield gains.
 The Allies, invigorated by American manpower, money, and food, counterattacked in late summer and rolled over the depleted German lines, as the German navy rebelled and support for the war on the homefront evaporated.

 Germany signed the armistice to end its participation in World War I on 11 November 1918.